Bascil/ussd-mobile-money-php/README.md

 Email basilndoga@gmail.com or skype me at `basilndonga`.
 Feel free to call me on my cellphone number `+254 728 986 084`

 If you wish to be added as a contributor to this project let me know.
+If you wish to buy me a drink, paypal me through simplebasil@gmail.com

 ## License